 General Contractor License Requirements for Gillette, Wyoming

 Campbell County, otherwise known as Gillette, Wyoming, has its own general contractor licensing process.
 All general contractors licenses will be approved and issued by the City of Gillette Building Inspection Division.
 To become a licensed general contractor in Gillette, you must file an application, take and pass an ICC accredited exam if required, and pay all associated fees.
+You must also obtain a surety bond of $5,000 in order to perform general contracting work in this city.

 Who Needs a Contractors License in Campbell County?